tmroyal/OptionSetter.js/README.md

 The function will be passed the following parameters:
 - `name` - the name of the object
 - `message` - the error message
-- `setObject` - the setObject, the first argument of `OptionSetter.setOptions`.
+- `setObject` - the setObject, the first argument of `optionSetter.setOptions`.
 - `itemOmitted` (boolean) - whether or not this is a validation error (false) or an error generated from an item being omitted (true).